How Do You Take Care of Your Voice?

 3. Beware of medications that affect your voice

-Some common medications that you take for other purposes than voice care can dry out your throat and / or vocal folds.
-You might be taking NSAIDs (nonsteroidal anti-inflammatory drugs) to reduce pain, fever and other types of inflammation.
+Or you might be taking NSAIDs (nonsteroidal anti-inflammatory drugs) to reduce pain, fever and other types of inflammation.
 However, you should know that they increase the risk of a vocal fold bleed when combined with strong voice use like singing loudly and / or for a long time!
-Common over-the-counter NSAIDs include aspirin, ibuprofen and naproxen sodium.
+Paracetamol and acetaminophen are (voice-) safe alternatives.

 If you must take medication, talk to your healthcare provider about voice-safe alternatives, especially if you’re a professional voice user.

 As the possible effects of pain killers and many other medications on the voice is a very important topic, I have invited phoniatrician & laryngologist Dr. Lieve Delsupehe to lead the webinar What You Should Know About the Sometimes Unexpected Effects of Medications on Your Voice on January 15, 2025.
+Enroll now!

 Keep an eye on this page, because I’ll soon share a few more blog posts with tips I’ve shared in SOS Voice Part 2 & 3.
 Don’t want to wait?